Radi-Ant/Radi-Ant/README.md

 ### Hi there 👋
-This is your one-stop-shop for anythign Radi-Ant!
+This is your one-stop-shop for anything Radi-Ant!
 Enjoy your stay, pal!